 On the Cape there is much entertainment

-To play mini golf I am hell-bent
+To play minigolf I am hell-bent

 Let’s hop in the car